 Dickerson then tried again this summer when he tried out with the Memphis Grizzlies.
 Another training camp offer was not forthcoming, but this time Dickerson took his game elsewhere when he signed in the Spanish second division in early December, joining a team called Palencia.
-He has played four contests for the team, playing in professional games for the first time since March 2003; in those 4 games, Dickerson has totalled 87 minutes, 47 points, 12 rebounds and 0 assists.
-The Spanish second division is quite a ways below the standard he used to play at, but it's still a gig.
-And as a 34 year old man coming back from 7 years out of action after retiring due to injury, it's a pretty good start.
+He has played four contests for the team, playing in professional games for the first time since March 2003; in those four games, Dickerson has totalled 87 minutes, 47 points, 12 rebounds and 0 assists.
+The Spanish second division is quite a ways below the standard he used to play at, but it’s still a gig.
+And as a 34-year-old man coming back from seven years out of action after retiring due to injury, it’s a pretty good start.

 It’s also not a glowing endorsement of Bobby Brown, really.

 This time last year, when we checked in on Vlade Divac, he was trying to become the President of the Serbian Olympic Committee.
 A few weeks after that post, he did just that, signing a four-year commitment to the role.